Get more value from your analytics fast.

 As a result, organizations are trying to find FinOps unicorns to guide executives, finance, system engineers and product owners toward more fiscally responsible engineering in the cloud.

-Analytics users want to spend their time effectively to find better business solutions.
+Analytics users want to spend their time finding better business solutions.
 Instead, they’re spending time writing code, ensuring it is tailored to be cost-performant, or finding themselves limited to building and testing fewer algorithms and models to stay within cost constraints.
-Some users may even be excluded entirely from pursuing analytics due to these new considerations.
+Some users may even be excluded entirely from pursuing analytics due to these considerations.

 Figure 6: A FinOps unicorn coordinates cloud finance between stakeholders